mbaker21231/InstEvo/Writeup/AgeArea/AgeAreaSlides.md

   - Alesina et. al. (2005), Spolaore and Wacziarg (2013), Michalopoulus (2012), Fenske (2012)
 - Computational linguistics and Phylogenetic approaches to analyzing cultural diversity (Mace, 2006)
   - A computational field blending tools from biology, geographical data.
-- Incorporation of geographical data into analyses
+- Incorporation of detailed geographical data into analyses (Fenske, 2012)

 ### Question: How did ethnic and geographic diversity that we observe today come about?